Japooter/Data402_Final_Project/README.md

 - The talent txt files were loaded into a pandas DataFrame.

-- Whitespace characters were removed from the ‘date’, ‘name’ and ‘academy column
+- Whitespace characters were removed from the ‘date’, ‘name’ and ‘academy' column.

-- The ‘psychometric_score’ and ‘presentation_score’ columns were converted into the integer data type
+- The ‘psychometric_score’ and ‘presentation_score’ columns were converted into the integer data type.

 - Checked for duplicate and null values but there were none.

-- The ‘date’ column was converted into the ‘datetime.date’ format
+- The ‘date’ column was converted into the ‘datetime.date’ format.

 ## Loading

 After extracting and transforming the data, the final step in our ETL pipeline is loading the cleaned data into our database for further analysis and reporting.
 This process involves the following steps:

-### 1. Setup the Database:
+### 1. Set up the Database:

 - We used **Azure Data Studio** to create a database named **FinalProject**.
 This database is hosted on a **SQL Edge** server.